nobody1570/lclpy/README.md

 # lspy

 Lspy is a localsearch library implemented in python.
-Note that the described procedures don't work yet, also names and such might change the final release.
+Note that the some of the described procedures don't work yet, also names and such might change the final release.

 ## Getting Started

-Here, you will find a simple guide to install the package on your system.
+Here, you will find a simple guide to install the library on your system.

 ### Prerequisites

-The package is intended to be installed with [pip](https://pip.pypa.io/en/stable/).
+The library is intended to be installed with [pip](https://pip.pypa.io/en/stable/).
 Make sure pip is installed on your system.
 (It's probably included with your python implementation, but it doesn't hurt to check.)